-Emergencies that impact the entire campus, such as power failure, are reported immediately to campus security and to the emergency operations team.
-The Director of Facilities takes on the role of the Incident Commander (IC) and gives directions to the emergency operations team, staff members (Building Emergency Coordinators & Building Emergency Leaders (BEC & BEL), and Campus Security personnel.
+Emergencies that impact the entire campus, such as power failure, are reported immediately to campus police and the emergency operations team.
+The Chief of Police takes on the role of the Incident Commander (IC) and gives directions to the emergency operations team, staff members (Building Emergency Coordinators & Building Emergency Leaders (BEC & BEL), and Campus police and security personnel.
 Each group has specific duties during an emergency, but looks to the IC for direction.
 The College President or designee is updated regularly during an event and decisions that impact the College operations such as College closure are decided by the President or designee.
-The IC, under direction of the President, directs the notification process to the College community through mass notification systems (text, email, phone) software; Blackboard Connect.
+The IC, under direction of the President, directs the notification process to the College community through mass notification systems (text, email, phone) software; Rave Alert and/or via the campus-wide PA system.